Two Occupy Wall Street protesters sue NY police

+* FY net profit attributable to equity holders 29.7 million dinars versus 38.6 million dinars year ago

-NEW YORK Two Occupy Wall Street protesters on Monday sued the New York police for false arrest and excessive force arising from an incident at a Citibank branch in downtown Manhattan.
+NEW YORK Nov 21 Two Occupy Wall Street protesters on Monday sued the New York police for false arrest and excessive force arising from an incident at a Citibank (C.N) branch in downtown Manhattan.

 The charges against Jimenez-Artunduaga were dismissed Monday at the request of prosecutors and the Manhattan district attorney's office has indicated it will drop its case against Carpenter next month, her lawyer, Ronald Kuby, said.